TaaviStone/CodingNotes/FGW/WorkDailyToDo.md

 - Now will not take phone from household but from mobilephone?

 ### UNDONE:
+- [ ] FGW2-8 Look how current developments work with legacy responses from DB
 - [ ] FGW2-8 Look into problems raised by Igor
 - [ ] FGW2-8 Add Trailers to FGW response
 - [ ] FGW2-8 Add BookResponseLinks to FGW response